Canton (Cardiff electoral ward)

-Canton is the name of an electoral ward in the west of the city of Cardiff, Wales, which covers part of its namesake community, Canton.
+Canton is an electoral ward in the west of the city of Cardiff, Wales, which covers its namesake community, Canton.
 The ward elects three county councillors to the County Council of the City and County of Cardiff.

 Description and history

 As far back as the late 19th-century Canton was a ward to Cardiff Town Council., and has served as a ward through various local government reorganisations and boundary changes.

-The current Canton ward is bordered to the north by the Pencisely Road, to the west by the River Ely and stretching as far south as Leckwith and the Cardiff City Stadium.
+The current Canton ward is bordered to the north by the Pencisely Road, to the west by the River Ely and stretching as far south as the Cardiff City Stadium.
 It is separated from the Riverside ward to the east by Llandaff Road.

-The Canton ward boundaries are not aligned with the historical district of Canton, with a large section of Canton's main commercial thoroughfare Cowbridge Road East is in the Riverside ward.
+The Canton ward boundaries are not aligned with the historical district of Canton, with a large section of Canton's main commercial thoroughfare Cowbridge Road East in the Riverside ward.

 According to the 2011 census the population of the ward was 14,304.

 In recent history Canton has been represented by the Labour Party.
 Councillors have included future Westminster MP, Kevin Brennan (1991-2001) and future South Glamorgan County Council leader Russell Goodway (1985-1991).
 Fellow Canton councillor David Thomas became Brennan's election agent during the 2001 General Election and subsequently became the MP's caseworker.

 Cardiff Council elections

 The Canton ward has elected three Labour councillors at every election to the new Cardiff unitary authority since 1995.

-At the May 2017 elections Susan Elsmore, Stephen Cunnah and Ramesh Patel were elected.
-Cllr Patel had been a Canton councillor since a by-election on 1 June 2001.
-He had been responsible for leisure, culture and sport in Cardiff since 2013.
+At the May 2022 elections Stephen Cunnah, Susan Elsmore and Jasmin Chowdhury were elected.